-Pascal's wager suggests that it makes more sense to believe certain things even though eventually we may be proved wrong; small losses versus large gains.
+Pascal's wager suggests that it makes more sense to accept and believe certain things even though eventually we may be proved wrong; small losses versus large gains.

 Blaise Pascal was an eminent scientist who lived some four hundred years ago.
 We are all familiar with him; his name is given to the unit of pressure.

 Centuries before his time he was playing with ideas concerning probability theory that today are considered old hat.
 He was a genius.

 We shall apply the logic of Pascal's wager to the supply of water to our homes by the utility, in my case the local municipality.
 It works like this.